 - Motherboard: Gigabyte B550I AORUS PRO AX Mini ITX AM4

 - Case: XTIA

 You will have to plug and play your own peripherals as tortelett was mostly focused on showing off his open-case build.
-Open cases are not only very unique, but they also look extremely clean.
-These tiny towers completely subvert expectations by being able to compete with the tanks that are modern gaming PCs.
+Open cases are not only very unique, but they also look extremely clean with the vertical monitor.
+This entire setup and these tiny towers completely subvert expectations by being able to compete with the tanks that are modern gaming PCs.
 Deciding on an open case will have no impact on performance, however, you will have to clean them more often.
 If you have any pets that like to get into trouble (ie cats), then you may want to skip on the open case setup.
 Otherwise, they are a great alternative for those that want their gaming station to stand out amongst the crowd.

 5. We Like Ultrawides and We Cannot Lie